Ordination of women: Mariavites

-Eastern Orthodox
+Eastern Orthodox Church

-The Eastern Orthodox Church follows a line of reasoning similar to that of the Roman Catholic Church with respect to the ordination of bishops and priests, and does not allow women's ordination to those orders.
+The Eastern Orthodox Church follows a line of reasoning similar to that of the Catholic Church with respect to the ordination of bishops and priests, and does not allow women's ordination to those orders.
 Thomas Hopko and Evangelos Theodorou have contended that female deacons were fully ordained in antiquity.
 K. K. Fitzgerald has followed and amplified Theodorou's research.
 Metropolitan Kallistos Ware wrote:

-On October 8, 2004, the Holy Synod of the Orthodox Church of Greece voted to permit the appointment of monastic deaconesses—women to minister and assist at the liturgy within their own monasteries.
+On 8 October 2004, the Holy Synod of the Orthodox Church of Greece voted to permit the appointment of monastic deaconesses—women to minister and assist at the liturgy within their own monasteries.
 The document however does not use the term χειροτονία, although the rites that are to be used are rites of ordination of clergy.
-There is a strong monastic tradition, pursued by both men and women in the Orthodox Church, where monks and nuns lead identical spiritual lives.
-Unlike Latin Rite Catholic religious life, which has myriad traditions, both contemplative and active (see Benedictine and Cistercian monks, Dominican friars, Franciscan friars, Jesuits), that of Orthodoxy and the Christian East generally has remained exclusively ascetic and monastic, relying principally upon the early Syriac tradition, the Desert Fathers, and the Rule of Saint Benedict of Nursia.
+In 2024, the Greek Orthodox Patriarchate of Alexandria ordained the first woman as deaconess in recent history.

 Protestant

-Many Protestants believe female ministry is justified by the fact that Mary Magdalene was chosen by Jesus to announce his resurrection to the apostles.
+A justification given by many Protestants for female ministry is the fact that Mary Magdalene was chosen by Jesus to announce his resurrection to the apostles.
 A key theological doctrine for Reformed and most other Protestants is the priesthood of all believers—a doctrine considered by them so important that it has been dubbed by some as "a clarion truth of Scripture":

 Most Protestant denominations require pastors, ministers, deacons, and elders to be formally ordained.
 The early Protestant reformer Martin Bucer, for instance, cited Ephesians 4 and other Pauline letters in support of this.
 While the process of ordination varies among the denominations and the specific church office to be held, it may require preparatory training such as seminary or Bible college, election by the congregation or appointment by a higher authority, and expectations of a lifestyle that requires a higher standard.
 For example, the Good News Translation of James 3:1 says, "My friends, not many of you should become teachers.
 As you know, we teachers will be judged with greater strictness than others."

 Usually, these roles were male preserves.
-However, Quakers have ordained women from their founding in the mid-17th century.
+However, Quakers, who have no ordained clergy, have had women preachers and leaders from their founding in the mid-17th century.
 Women's ministry has been part of Methodist tradition in the UK for over 200 years.
 In the late 18th century in England, John Wesley allowed for female office-bearers and preachers.
 The Salvation Army has allowed the ordination of women since its beginning in 1865, although it was a hotly disputed topic between William and Catherine Booth.
 The fourth, thirteenth, and nineteenth Generals of the Salvation Army were women.
 Similarly, the Church of the Nazarene has ordained women since its foundation in 1908, at which time a full 25% of its ordained ministers were women.